eosrio/hyperion-docs/docs/hyperion.md

 ```
 ./run.sh eos-api
 ```
-Remember that the chain name was previously defined on the [Hyperion section](#hyperion).
+Remember that the chain name was previously defined in the [Hyperion section](#hyperion).

 The `stop` script follows the same pattern of the `run` script:
 ```